JayanthiPalanichamy/Refactoring/Readme.md

  fields of movie class.
 This is feature envy, we can move the amount calculation to movie class.
 Do the similar thing for frequentRenter points.
  - Step 2: Amount calculation is still performed at movie class, it does calculation based on price code.
 This is great place to introduce sub class behaviours based on price code.
+ - Step 3: we see we introduced a new bug, when no proper code is given, we got amount as null, now we get null.
+ To remove this error, we introduce a default object for incorrect error code.